 [title Your post title]

-[end]– everything after this shortcode is ignored (i.e. signatures).
-Make sure it’s on its own line with a blank line above it.
+[end]– everything after this shortcode is ignored (e.g. signatures).
+If you use this, make sure it’s on its own line with a blank line above it.

 [slideshow]– replaces the auto-gallery with a slideshow